 All stories have to be under 8 minutes.
 Stories can be as short as you want but not over 8 minutes.
 Stories also have to be clean in both language and content.
-Send me an email or give me a call if you have any questions about that.
+Send me an email if you have any questions about that.

 The rest of the rules and guidelines are below:

 Workshops are a great way to get feedback on a story you’re working on.
 Here is one I highly recommend.
 It’s run by two people who have told many times at FGS and other shows in the area:

-I’m also happy to help anyone on a story.
+I’m also happy to help anyone with a story they’re working on.
 Send me an email and we can set up a phone call.

 See you on Thursday, January 18 at 7 pm, at the Chabad of Queen Anne - Magnolia.
 1825 Queen Anne Ave N, Seattle, WA 98109 (Remember, no non-kosher food in the building)